Daviddlhy/Daviddlhy/README.md

 <img src="Landscape.jpeg" alt="drawing" width="500"/>

 ## Who am i ?
- My name is David,  I'm a Data guy loving solve problems about modelisation and data processing.
+ My name is David,  I'm a Data guy loving to solve problems about modelisation and data processing.
-I currently working at [EDF](https://www.edf.fr/) as a consultant in the csc datascience.
+I am currently working at [EDF](https://www.edf.fr/) as a consultant in the csc datascience.
 I daily use R and SQL.

 ## My hobbies